dragoncoder047/dragoncoder047.github.io/aaaa/pages/index.md

 ---

+## Armdroid

+In early 2022 I discovered two old Armdroid 1000's and their accessories in the back of my engineering teacher's storage closet.
+So I put together a site with pictures of the robots and links to other resources I found on the Web.
+[Have a look at it here.](/armdroid/)

+---

 ## Phoo

 A little scripting language I invented based on the principle that everything is a stack.
-Javascript source code on Github [here](https://github.com/dragoncoder047/phoo).
-Based off of another scripting language called Quackery, code for that [here](https://github.com/GordonCharlton/Quackery).
+Javascript source code [on Github](https://github.com/dragoncoder047/phoo).
+Based off of another scripting language called Quackery, [code for that here](https://github.com/GordonCharlton/Quackery).
 Currently the only documentation is a Typescript declaration file and JSDoc comments in the code.
-The demo page is [here](/phoo/) but as of when I wrote this it is still broken.
+[The demo page is here](/phoo/) but as of when I wrote this it is still broken.

 ---

 ## Thuepaste

-For a while in March 2022 I was really interested in the [Thue](https://en.wikipedia.org/wiki/Thue_(programming_language)) programming language and wrote a little interpreter for it (which you can find [here](/thuepaste/)).
+For a while in March 2022 I was really interested in the [Thue](https://en.wikipedia.org/wiki/Thue_(programming_language)) programming language and wrote a little interpreter for it (which you can [find here](/thuepaste/)).
 I tried to write a function that would determine if any given Thue-machine would halt without actually running it (result: fail, fail, fail).
 Aside from making more demo programs, I don't think I'll get back to this anytime soon.